-If the Protocol addresses the issue of unification based on the principle: "centralisation is a last resort, unification is useful", then Oracle focuses on the gradual creation of a decentralised system of evaluation and analysis of second-order NFT entities without resorting to a single, trusted, person/service.
+If the Protocol addresses the unification issue based on the principle "centralization is a last resort, unification is useful", Oracle focuses on the decentralized system’s gradual creation of evaluation and analysis of second-order NFT entities, without resorting to a single, trusted, person/service.

-To this end, NIFTSY applies a "simple to complex" transition system: in the first stage, scoring - the evaluation of assets on the basis of quantitative and temporal parameters - is developed.
-At the second stage, voting by various actors of Web 3.0 systems (smart contracts, people, AI, owners of various DDS super-nodes, etc.) is added, i.e. a classic anti-fraud is born.
-Finally, the last one is a stage of implementing transactional reputation of assets from the moment of their genesis to the end of their existence (burning, sending to "eternal" addresses, etc.) and here already AI-analysis-synthesis methodology works, which is impossible without big data (why is there a step-by-step transition from scoring to classic anti-fraud and only from it to AI-aspect) and work through ZK-mechanics initially.
+To this end, Envelop applies a "simple to complex" transition system.
+That means, the first stage is a development of scoring, the evaluation of assets on the basis of quantitative and temporal parameters.
+And the second stage, is addition of voting by various actors of Web 3.0 systems (smart contracts, people, AI, owners of various DDS super-nodes, etc.), i.e. a classic anti-fraud is born.
+Finally, the last one is a stage of implementing transactional reputation of assets from the moment of their genesis to the end of their existence (burning, sending to "eternal" addresses, etc.), and here already AI-analysis-synthesis methodology works, which are impossible without big data (why is there a step-by-step transition from scoring to classic anti-fraud and only from it to AI-aspect) and work through ZKP-mechanics initially.

-Let's briefly describe the principles of scoring system and anti-fraud system, created on its basis, because on the first stage (before full release and getting of clients base of more than 1 000 000 people) all the results of system are transferred to Protocol and external sources exclusively through ZK-mechanics, as it is mentioned above.
+Let's briefly describe the principles of scoring system and anti-fraud system, created on its basis, because on the first stage (before full release and getting of client base of more than 1 000 000 people) all the results of system are transferred to Protocol and external sources exclusively through ZKP-mechanics, as it is mentioned above.
 However, such data can be supplied by any other Oracle.

 - 2.Open data from other oracles;

 - 3.Statistical reports on markets;